nmshd/documentation/_docs_integrate/11-connector-configuration.md

 - **dbName** `default: "default"`

-  The `dbName` string is used as the name of the MongoDB database.
+  The `dbName` string is used as the name of the MongoDB database, prefixed with `acc-`.
 You can use any name you like, but keep in mind that changing it later will NOT rename the database.
 Instead a new database will be created, together with a new Enmeshed identity.
 Even though the old database will still exist, the Connector will not be able to access the data until you change the `dbName` back to its original value.

   If you would like to use multiple Connectors with distinct identities (one identity per Connector) running on the same database, you have to specify a unique `dbName` for each of them.

+  **Note:** If you are using the Connector in combintation with a FerretDB, you have to pay attention to the database name restrictions specified in the [FerretDB documentation](https://docs.ferretdb.io/diff/).
+  {: .notice--warning}

 ### infrastructure